-It’s the responsibility of any debt collector to provide all the basic information that’s needed for the debt they wish to collect, if they don’t provide such information it’s your duty to ask for it.
-It’s not every question you can ask a debt collect, only the basic details that pertain such loan.
+It’s the responsibility of any debt collector to provide all the basic information that’s needed for the debt they wish to collect if they don’t provide such information it’s your duty to ask for it.
+It’s not every question you can ask a debt collector, only the basic details that pertain such loan.
 Whether you own that debt or not you still have the right to verify such loan, this is imposed by the FDCPA, the debt collector doesn’t have the right to know why you want to verify the debt.

 When To Verify A Debt

 There is a time called the verification period, during this time you’re allowed to request all the information you want regarding any debt.
 The collector also should tell you your rights regarding any debt with a notice during the verification period.
-The verification period starts when a debt call you regarding any debt and this shouldn’t exceed more than 30 days, or within the first 30 days you received a letter from a debt collector.
+The verification period starts when a debt calls you regarding any debt and this shouldn’t exceed more than 30 days, or within the first 30 days, you received a letter from a debt collector.

 How To Conduct Debt Verification

-Your verification request should be in writing and there isn’t any legal formalities involve here, making a clear statement is enough, and you don’t need to go through long writing to request that, even a single sentence might be enough.
+Your verification request should be in writing and there aren’t any legal formalities involve here, making a clear statement is enough, and you don’t need to go through long writing to request that, even a single sentence might be enough.
 When you write the debt verification notice you can then mail it to the debt collector using the address in the debt collection letter.
 You should also keep a copy of the letter for future reference.